-Broadcom shares fall on weak outlook
+Broadcom shares fall as chipmaker warns on trade war impact

 “We currently see a broad-based slowdown in the demand environment, which we believe is driven by continued geopolitical uncertainties, as well as the effects of export restrictions on one of our largest customers,” said Broadcom CEO Hock Tan in a statement.

+In a call with analysts, Tan added that the reduction in revenue wasn’t just due to Huawei, which accounts for about $900 million of its annual revenue. “$2 billion obviously extends beyond just one particular customer,” he said.

-Broadcom reports earnings ahead of most chipmakers that report earnings in July.
+Broadcom announced its earnings ahead of most chipmakers which typically report earnings in July.
 Raymond James analyst Chris Caso said the weak earnings could be a preview of other chipmakers’ earnings reports, but he said most other chipmakers lowered expectations last quarter and Broadcom did not.
 “We do think Broadcom’s commentary includes some degree of catch up,” he said.